go-gitea/gitea/docs/content/usage/issue-pull-request-templates.en-us.md

     attributes:
       value: |
         Thanks for taking the time to fill out this bug report!
+# some markdown witch will be visible only in the created issue
+  - type: markdown
+    attributes:
+      value: |
+        This issue git created by an issue **template** :)
+    hide: true
+    submit: true
   - type: input
     id: contact
     attributes: